magicblock-labs/Solana.Unity-SDK/docs/mwa-method-reference.md

     Commitment commitment = Commitment.Confirmed)
 ```

 Single-transaction convenience wrapper.
-Returns `RequestResult<string>` with the base64 signature on success or an error reason.
+Returns `RequestResult<string>` with the base58-encoded transaction signature on success or an error reason.

 ---